-Now is the time for you, for your friends, for your extended family, for your fellow church members and for your colleagues at work to speak up and encourage your legislators to do the right thing.
+It is particularly important because there are all kinds of bills that your colleagues at work to speak up and encourage your legislators to do the right thing.
 YOU have significant influence!
 It would be a waste not to serve the Lord by using it.